Freeride World Tour Fieberbrunn 2019

 Also in winter 2018/19 the Freeride Word Tour (FWT) stops in Fieberbrunn.
 The Freeride Mecca in the Kitzbüheler Alps is the only stop on the tour in the German-speaking region.
 The world's best freeriders will take a close look on the backcountry around the legendary Wildseeloder - a compulsory appointment not only for diehard freeride fans.
 The fourth stop of the Freeride World Tour is a hot phase because it is here who decides who is one of the best drivers and will be able to travel to Verbier, Switzerland for the Grand Final.

-The weather window for the freeride contest is open from Saturday, February 23th to Thursday, February 28th.
-Regardless of when the contest takes place, the party program is scheduled to take place on Friday and Saturday.
+The weather window for the freeride contest is open from Friday, 22nd February to Thursday, February 28th.

 Amphitheater of snow as a spectator area